DX Studio Dance Competitions - General Info

 - Signature "Purple Party" pizza and dance

-- Super Star skills competition to determine who is the best-of-the-best in leaps, turns, jumps, and/or kicks
+- Super Star skills competition to determine who is the best-of-the-best in leaps, turns, and/or tricks.

 - All American Talent & Scholastic individual competition recognizing outstanding dancers who encompass the entire package